 The name of the corporation is: Vineyard Missions USA.
 The specific purpose of the organization is to proclaim the Christian message of the Gospel of Jesus Christ by mobilizing, equipping and empowering Vineyard churches in the United States to engage in cross-cultural ministry and to develop the Vineyard movement throughout the world.
 It was formed as an integrated auxiliary of the Association of Vineyard Churches - USA, a nonprofit religious corporation now known as Vineyard USA.
 It provides the organizational and administrative services and the theological and spiritual underpinnings through which the long-term, cross-cultural activities of the movement and its affiliated churches occurs.

-If you are new to Vineyard Missions and you want to get involved an easy starting point is to contact the Missions Task Force member in your region.
+If you are new to Vineyard Missions and you want to get involved an easy starting point is to contact the appropriate Missions Leadership Team member.
 As we look to the future of our movement it is clear that it will be much more diverse both here in the U.S. and globally.
 We want to invite you to join in what God is doing with and through us around the world.
 If any of us at Vineyard Missions can be of assistance please contact us.

 Coordinator of Regional Presence

 Coordinator for Coaching

 Regional Coordinator for Latin America (Spanish-Speaking)